Traveling with Breast Milk? Check out Our Tips

-Whether you pump for work, for an occasional bottle, or you pump exclusively, there are a few things you should know if you’re planning to travel with your milk.
+Whether you pump for work, for baby to have a bottle, or you pump exclusively, there are a few things you should know if you’re planning to travel with your milk.

 Flying: Bringing breast milk on board